1958 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 Date Platform Price Grade

-Market activity follows a similar pattern with a strong March spike, maintaining steady interest due to exceptional rarity.
+Market activity follows a similar pattern to the CAM variety, with a strong March spike and steady interest from advanced collectors throughout the year.

 Market Activity: 1958 DCAM Nickel